Nirhoshan/AI-for-histopathology/README.md

 The returned output for NCT-CRC-HE-100K would be similar to the output file available in the drive [link](https://drive.google.com/drive/folders/17uqMTyLAC6oJ26p6lEjV38DAsfTEJZ86?usp=share_link).

+## Pretrained models

+Pretrained models have been provided in the [drive](https://drive.google.com/drive/folders/1CiTqpTuWb-GY5sayhEAIFIX_8F75Wh89?usp=share_link) to reproduce the results for the scenario where 100% labels are available for both normal training and training with uncertainty score.
+Inference.ipynb file can be run to get the inference results for CRC-HE-VAL-7K dataset.

 ## Hardware resources

 The results in the paper were produced using 4 Nvidia A100 GPUs with distributed training. `Batch_size` was set to 128.
 With this setting, the time it took for NCT-CRC-HE-100k data to pretrain for 500 epochs were 1.5 days, to finetune the model 12 hours and for knowledge distillation it took 12 hours.